Breath Awareness

 What is the purpose of breathwork?

 There are many reasons to practice breathwork.
-For shorter breathwork practices and daily routines, there are performance reasons, clarity of mind, focus, meditation, calming and getting clear, more intuitive.
-For longer sessions, the purpose of breathwork may be just to have an experience of deeper layers of the self; more often than not, it is to remember who you truly are and shed that which is in-authentic.
+For shorter breathwork practices and daily routines, there are performance reasons, clarity of mind, focus, meditation, calming and getting clear, and becoming more intuitive.
+For longer sessions, the purpose of breathwork may be just be to have an experience of deeper layers of the self; more often than not, it is to remember who you truly are and shed that which is in-authentic.
 This might look like releasing emotional tension and embracing a new way of living and feeling.
 It can be impactful in re-wiring your subconscious mind, stepping into something scary, relating to yourself in a more healthy way or for a transcendental or meditative experience.